LityoPS/Flatten/README.md

 - **frontend/**: A Next.js web application that provides a user interface for the summarizer.
 - **backend/**: A Gradio space that provides an API for the summarizer.
-- **model/**: Contains Jupyter notebooks for training and inference experiments.
+- **model/**: Contains Jupyter notebooks for Exploratory Data Analysis (EDA), training and inference experiments as well as the model weights.
-  - `train.ipynb`: Notebook used for fine-tuning the model.
-  - `inference.ipynb`: Notebook for testing model inference.

 ## Live Demo

 You can test the summarizer directly on the deployed website: [flatten-ten.vercel.app](https://flatten-ten.vercel.app/)

-The backend live demo can be found here: [Hugging Face Space](https://huggingface.co/spaces/lityops/Abstractive-Style-Summarizer)
+The backend live demo can be found here: [huggingface.co/spaces/lityops/Abstractive-Style-Summarizer](https://huggingface.co/spaces/lityops/Abstractive-Style-Summarizer)

 ---